ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 - Implement a list of functions which are being called by SPM code
 - Call other functions supplied by ARM

-The HAL can be logically divided into 3 different fields:
+The HAL can be logically divided into 2 different fields:

-#### Addresses
-This part of HAL allows the silicon partner to share the addresses set in the linker scripts with the SPM code.
-The SPM uses these addresses mostly to enforce access permissions.

 #### Mailbox
 This part of HAL allows the silicon partner to implement a thin layer of the mailbox mechanism which is specific to their platform.